loopstick/Mechatronics-CCA-Spring-2018/README.md

 	- Test equipment
 		- Use DMM to measure voltage from potentiometer
 	- Fritzing
-- Homework
-	- Complete the homework assignment from last week
-		- When the button is pressed and held down, the servo motor should only advance once when the button is pressed and then not advance any more until the button is released and pressed again
-  - Final project proposals and prototype
-		- Research
-		- Order or check out equipment
-		- Create a very clear project description identifying the Minimal Viable Project and optional add-ons
-			- Include flow charts, block diagrams, and pseudo-code
-	- Improve all your homework according to the feedback I've given you

-###Spring Break: Tuesday, March 21, 2017

-###Week 10: Tuesday, March 28, 2017
-- Start working: Research, mock-ups, test ideas and concepts
 - Homework:
 	- Research, mock-ups, test ideas and concepts
 	- __Working__ mock-up by April 4